Scenic road through vineyards to the Pyrenees mountains.

 You could easily spend a few days just soaking up Bordeaux’s atmosphere.

-- Getting Around: The city center is very walkable, and they have a good tram system that makes getting to different neighborhoods a breeze.
-If you’re planning to pick up a rental car for the rest of your trip, I’d recommend doing it on your departure day from Bordeaux to avoid city driving hassles.
+• Getting Around: The city center is very walkable, and the tram system makes it easy to reach different neighborhoods.
+If you’re planning to pick up a rental car for the rest of your trip, I’d recommend doing so on your departure day from Bordeaux to avoid city-driving hassles.

 The Charm of the Chartrons Neighborhood

 This was my favorite part of Bordeaux.
-Chartrons used to be the city’s wine merchant district, and you can still feel that history in its charming streets.
-It’s filled with antique shops, art galleries, and some seriously good restaurants and wine bars.
-It feels a bit more lived-in and authentic than some of the grander boulevards, and I loved just wandering around, popping into little shops and enjoying a coffee at a sidewalk cafe.
+Chartrons used to be the city’s wine merchant district, and you can still kinda feel that history lingering in the charming lanes.
+It’s packed with antique shops and art galleries, plus some seriously good restaurants, wine bars too.
+Overall it feels a bit more lived in and real, compared to those grander boulevards, so I actually enjoyed myself just wandering around aimlessly, slipping into small shops and taking a coffee at a sidewalk cafe.

-- Wine Culture: Given its history, it’s no surprise that wine is central to Chartrons.
-Many old wine warehouses have been converted into trendy spaces, but the spirit of wine trading is still present.
+• Wine Culture: Given its history, it’s no surprise that wine is central to Chartrons.
+Many old wine warehouses have been converted into trendy spaces, but the spirit of wine trading remains.

 Exploring Bordeaux’s Elegant Boulevards

 Beyond Chartrons, Bordeaux’s city center is a masterpiece of urban planning.
-The wide, tree-lined avenues are perfect for a leisurely walk or a bike ride.
-The Grand Théâtre is an architectural gem, and the shopping streets offer everything from high-end fashion to local crafts.
-It’s the kind of city where you can just wander and discover something beautiful around every corner.
+Those wide tree lined avenues feel just right for a slow walk, or even a bike ride.
+The Grand Théâtre is an architectural gem but also kind of quietly impressive, and the shopping streets hand you everything from top shelf fashion to local crafts.
+It’s that sort of city where you can kind of drift along aimlessly, and still end up finding something beautiful at every turn.

-The sheer scale of Bordeaux’s historic center, much of which is a UNESCO World Heritage site, is impressive.
-It speaks to a long history of prosperity and influence, largely thanks to its world-renowned wine trade.
+The sheer scale of Bordeauxs historic center, most of which is a UNESCO World Heritage place, is pretty impressive.
+It sort of tells the story of a long history of prosperity and influence, largely because of its world famous wine commerce, you know.

 Coastal Charms Of The French Basque Country

 The French Basque Country has a vibe that’s totally its own.
 It feels like a blend of France and Spain, and honestly, it’s just captivating.
-You see it in the architecture, too – those classic Basque farmhouses with their red shutters next to balconies that have a Spanish flair.
+You see it in the architecture, too – those classic Basque farmhouses with their red shutters, next to balconies with a Spanish flair.
 And the language you hear on the streets?
 It’s ancient, predating both countries.

 Discovering Bayonne’s Unique Character

 We took a short drive to Bayonne, a really handsome city where the Nive and Adour rivers meet.
-It’s a great place to just wander around.
-The old town is particularly charming, with its half-timbered houses and narrow streets.
-It feels like stepping back in time.
+It’s honestly a great place to just wander around, like for real.
+The old town is especially charming, with those half-timbered houses and kinda narrow streets too.
+You get the feeling of stepping right back in time… not even kidding.

 The Art of Bayonne Ham Curing

-One of the absolute must-dos here is visiting the Bayonne Ham Museum.
-We learned so much about the traditional curing methods that make jambon de Bayonne so famous.
-It’s a family business, and they’ve been doing this for generations.
-Seeing the hams hanging in the cool, salt-scented cellars, cured for months until they get this deep, rich color, was fascinating.
-And the tasting afterward?
-Absolutely delicious.
-It’s a real taste of the region’s heritage.
+One of the absolute must-do things here is going to the Bayonne Ham Museum.
+We sort of ended up learning a ton about the traditional curing methods that make jambon de Bayonne so famous.
+It’s a family business too, and they’ve been doing this for generations, like for ages.
+When we walked in and saw the hams hanging in the cool, salt scented cellars, cured for months until they reached that deep, rich color, it was pretty fascinating.
+The tasting afterward was also surprisingly good, honestly.
+It felt like a real bite of the region’s heritage, you know the kind.

 Afternoon Delights in Biarritz